Cherries in the Snow is a quick and easy dessert.

 My bet is you’ll discover a wealth of new recipes like grandma used to make.

 Best Dessert Recipes: Cherries in the Snow

 Do you have any great dessert cookbooks?
+Where did you buy it?
+What do you make from it?
 Do tell in the comments section below.

 Small Towns: Destinations, not Drive-Thrus.
 I’m Jessica Nunemaker and THIS is Little Indiana.